-This is a two-year course designed to prepare students to take the IB Arabic B SL exam at the end of the second year.
-IB Arabic B SL helps students develop their speaking and writing abilities in a wide variety of contexts.
-Emphasis is placed upon the correct use of grammar and syntax in speaking and writing Arabic.
+- Grade: (11- 12) - Course credit: up to 2.0 credits for 2-year IB course - Prerequisite: Arabic MYP Phase 3 and up with teacher recommendation - Subject Category: Additional Language speaking and writing Arabic.
 Students are challenged to express their opinions through debates and discussions.
-Investigations are based on a variety of authentic publications such as newspaper articles, official documents and documentaries.
-Particular emphasis is placed on the development of oral skills.
+Learning engagements and tasks are based on a variety of authentic publications such as newspaper articles, official documents and documentaries.
+Particular emphasis is placed on the development of effective oral and written communication skills.
 HL students are required to use more sophisticated language and read additional literary works.
 This course is designed for students who are in phase 3 - 5.